beancount/docs/docs/how_inventories_work.md

 A *Posting* is an object which is a superset of a position: in addition to units and cost, it has an associated account and an optional price attributes.
 If present, the price has the same type as units.
 It represents one of the legs of a transaction in the input.
 Postings imply positions, and these positions are added to inventories.
 We can say that a position is *posted* to an account.

-For more details on the internal data structures used in Beancount, please refer to the [<span class="underline">Design Doc</span>](beancount_design_doc.md) which expands on this topic further.
+For more details on the internal data structures used in Beancount, please refer to the [<u>Design Doc</u>](beancount_design_doc.md) which expands on this topic further.

 ### Why Booking is Not Simple<a id="why-booking-is-not-simple"></a>